kutukvpavel/PerkinElmer2CSV/README.md

 # Usage
 The app decides what file provider to use based on file extension, so make sure it's correct.
-*For now, only SP files are supported.
+*For now, only SP and PRF files are supported.
 Other PE-block files can be de-facto supported, however I have no means to test it.*
 The app checks the magic number of the file ("PEPE" in HEX) prior to processing.
 The app never writes to input files.